mglerner/IntroToBiophysics/README.md

 One of the mainstays of biophysical theory and experiment.
 Ballpark
 estimate: 5 days.

+#### Molecular Dynamics ####

+Computers are often used to simulate biomolecules, and we can do state-of-the-art simulations on our very own campus supercomputing clusters.
+This may get folded (ha! ha!) into the Protein Folding section.
+Ballpark estimate: 2 days.

+#### Quantum Mechanical Simulations ####

+Molecular dynamics allows us to look at an amazing variety of processes, but it has some very important limitations.
+The most obvious of those are (1) it cannot simulate the making or breaking of bonds (2) it is bad at simulating most metals and multivalent ions.
+For this, you need quantum mechanics (possible guest lecture from Lori)!
+Ballpark estimate: 2 days.

 ### Project presentations ###

 The plan is to have 15-minute presentations, allowing three